Best Defense

 Best Defense is a 1984 American action comedy film, starring Dudley Moore and Eddie Murphy.
 The original music score was composed by Patrick Williams.
 It was released by Paramount Pictures.

-The film follows the lives of two different characters, who never interact.
-One of the two sub-plots involves an engineer who tries to develop a new gyroscope for tanks, and eventually uses the design plans of a murdered competitor.
-The other subplot involves a tank commander who accidentally wanders into a war zone while trying to navigate a poorly designed tank.
+The film follows the lives of Wylie Cooper and T.M.
+Landry, two different characters who never interact.
+One of the two sub-plots involves Cooper, an engineer who tries to develop a new gyroscope for tanks, and eventually uses the design plans of a murdered competitor.
+The other subplot involves Landry, a tank commander who accidentally wanders into a war zone while trying to navigate a poorly designed tank.

 The film was released on July 20, 1984, grossing a total of $19 million at the box office, and received negative reviews from critics.

 Plot

-The film takes place as two parallel plots separated by a couple of years: In 1982, Wylie Cooper (Moore) is an engineer developing a targeting system on a tank for the United States Army.
-In 1984, Murphy is US Army Lt.
+The film takes place as two parallel plots separated by a couple of years: In 1982, Wylie Cooper is an engineer developing a targeting system on a tank for the United States Army.
+In 1984, US Army tank commander Lt.
 T.M.
-Landry, an American tank commander sent to Kuwait to demonstrate the "XM-10 Annihilator," America's latest main battle tank, which is equipped with Cooper's system.
+Landry is sent to Kuwait to demonstrate the "XM-10 Annihilator," America's latest main battle tank, which is equipped with Cooper's system.
 Because of the tank's poor design and shoddy construction, Landry and his crew are barely able to control or navigate the XM-10 before it leaves the proving grounds and wanders into a combat zone during Iraq's invasion of Kuwait.
 Cooper and Landry never directly interact during the film, but the plot shows how the decisions made by Cooper affect Landry's tank.

 Cooper, an engineer for a troubled defense contractor, is in charge of designing the "DYP-gyro," a gyroscope for the army's new tank.
 The company's future hinges on the success of the project.
 Cooper's gyro fails a crucial test, dooming the company.
-Downtrodden, Cooper later crosses paths with another engineer named Frank Holtzman (Noonan) who has also designed a DYP-gyro.
+Downtrodden, Cooper later crosses paths with another engineer named Frank Holtzman who has also designed a DYP-gyro.
 Holtzman, fearful of what will happen in his meeting with Jeff (Rasche), a deep-cover KGB agent, secretly hides the plans in Cooper's briefcase.
 After Holtzman is murdered, Cooper discovers the plans.
-Cooper's co-worker and best friend Steve Loparino (Dzundza) later puts Cooper's name on the plans, and when the "new" gyro works, Cooper is hailed for saving the company.
+Cooper's co-worker and best friend Steve Loparino later puts Cooper's name on the plans, and when the "new" gyro works, Cooper is hailed for saving the company.
 In 1984, Landry's tank comes under fire from Iraqi jets, leading Landry to plead that he does not belong in this war, shouting "I'm from Cleveland!" at the attacking planes.